campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 ## Steak Dinner

 The Citizens annually hold a Steak Dinner and Silent Auction in support of camp after the annual Beaver Day work day.
 All members of the camp and surrounding community are invited whether they attend the work day or not.
-In 2021, Beaver Day will begin at 8:30 AM on Saturday, June 5, and the Steak Dinner will begin at 6:00 PM. *Precise COVID-19 restrictions are TBD; more information will be forthcoming.*
+In 2021, Beaver Day will begin at 8:30 AM on Saturday, June 5, and the Steak Dinner will begin at 6:00 PM.

 > %list-group%
 > <a href="{{ site.url }}/pdf/2021/2021-steak-dinner.pdf" class="list-group-item">2021 Steak Dinner Flier</a>